-We all have certain issues that really trigger us, meaning certain topics that we are not able to resolve with our partner.
-Sometimes their tone of voice or the way they look at us that makes us feel very emotional.
-When we get upset or angry we usually try to talk about it with our partner, we try to make them see our point of view and hear our feelings about this.
-However, when couples we are really upset, that usually doesn’t go very well.
-We get angry, we start yelling and we don’t really listen to them and usually they do the same, and the fight escalates and we end up feeling more distant from our partner.
+We all have certain issues or topics that really trigger us.
+Sometimes it’s just our partner’s tone of voice or the subtle (or not so subtle) way they look at us.
+When we get upset or angry we usually try to talk about it with our partner; we try to make them see our point of view and understand our feelings.
+The problem is that when we are really upset, that usually doesn’t go very well.
+We get angry, we start yelling and we don’t really listen to our partner.
+And they do the same.
+Suddenly the fight escalates and we end up feeling even more distant from our partner.

-It is important to understand is that when we get really upset, our mind goes into fight mode.
+When we get really upset, our mind goes into fight mode.
 This is actually a biological response – there is a part of our brain that is in charge of helping us deal with dangerous situations.
-When we are really upset with our partner that part of the brain tells us that we are in a dangerous situation.
-In these situations we feel we have to either fight or flight (meaning withdrawing, running away).
-So when we try to talk, we don’t have our full capacity.
-Our intellectual capacity is significantly reduced and our ability to empathies, meaning our ability to really understand our partner’s point of view is lowered significantly.
-Therefore, we end up saying things that we don’t mean and we are not able to understand our partner, so we can’t resolve the conflict.
+When we are really upset with our partner that part of the brain tells us we are no longer safe.
+Once we are triggered like this we go into fight or flight (meaning withdrawing or running away).

-Consequently, when you feel really triggered or there is something that makes you feel really upset and emotional, the best thing to do is actually to take a time out.
-A time out means to take a break from the conversation and return to it in a later stage when both of you are able to have the conversation in a much more calm way.
-This is an important skill and there are few guidelines of how to use it:
+The best thing to do when you feel really triggered is to actually take a time-out.
+A time-out is a cooling off period where you take a break from the conversation and return to it (hopefully sometime soon) when you are able to have the conversation in a much more calm way.
+This is an important skill and there are a few guidelines on how to use it well:

-1. Agree about time outs – you have to make a clear agreement with your partner that you are going to use time outs when you are feeling very emotional or escalated because it’s important that your partner understands your intention when you are doing it, and that you are actually doing that in order to make the situation better.
+1. Agree on time-outs – you have to make a clear agreement with your partner that you are going to use time-outs when you are feeling very emotional or escalated.
+It’s important that your partner understand your intention when you ask for a time-out, and that you are actually taking time in order to make the situation better.

-2. Ask for the time out clearly – if you are in a situation in which you feel like the conversation is going the wrong way, it’s important for you to ask for it clearly and say: “I want to take a time out right now”.
+2. Ask for the time-out clearly – if you find yourself feeling triggered, and you feel like the conversation is going the wrong way, it’s important for you to ask for the time-out transparently and say: “I want to take a time-out right now.”

-3. Agree when you will talk about the issue – if you are the one that takes the time out, you should say when you are going to continue the conversation.
-You can say something like “Let’s talk about it in a few hours”, “let’s talk about it after dinner” or “let’s speak about it again tomorrow morning”.
-It’s really important to be specific, because then your partner gets the message that you are going to go back to talk about it and you are not just trying to avoid the conversation.
+3. Agree when you will talk about the issue – if you are the one that takes the time-out, you should clearly indicate when you are going to continue the conversation.
+You can say something like “Let’s talk about it in a few hours,” “Let’s talk about it after dinner” or “Let’s speak about it again tomorrow morning.”
+It’s really important to be specific, because then your partner gets the message that you are going to go back to talking about it and you are not just trying to avoid the conversation.

-In the meantime, during the break, it’s important for both you and your partner to learn how to relax yourself and get a bigger perspective about the situation.
-Ask yourself – why is this issue is so important to me?
-What am I really trying to tell may partner?
-And maybe also think about what are they trying to tell you?
-What do they think about the situation?
-Then the two of will be able to talk about the same thing in a different way.
+In the meantime, during the break, it’s important for both you and your partner to learn how to relax yourself and get a bigger perspective on the situation.
+Ask yourself – why is this issue so important to me?
+What am I really trying to tell my partner?
+And what are they trying to tell me?
+What does my partner think about this situation?
+This reflecting will allow the two of you to talk about your issue in a different, more productive way.